triciasawyer/Reading-notes-301/class-07.md

 ## 6 Reasons for Pair Programming

 **What are the 6 reasons for pair programming?**
+Greater efficiency, engaged collaboration, learning from fellow students, social skills, job interview readiness, and work environment readiness.

 **In your experience, which of these reasons have you found most beneficial?**
+Engaged collaboration.

 **How does pair programming work?**
+Pair programming commonly involves two roles: the Driver and the Navigator.
+The Driver is the programmer who is typing and the only one whose hands are on the keyboard.
+Handling the “mechanics” of coding, the Driver manages the text editor, switching files, version control, and—of course writing—code.
+The Navigator uses their words to guide the Driver but does not provide any direct input to the computer.

 ## Things I want to know more about

+Node and how it works.